-In the following, we will check how to install MariaDB in Debian 9, and how to make it online to be functional.
+In the following, we will check how to install MariaDB in Debian 9 and make it online to be functional.

-1. First, connect to your Debian 9 terminal through SSH (How to connect with SSH?)
+1. First, connect to your Debian 9 terminal through SSH (How To Connect To Linux VPS Through Putty?)

 2. Then enter the following command to update the list of your Debian repository.

-3. After completing the steps of the previous command, enter the following command to download and install the latest version of MariaDB on your Debian 9.
+3. After completing the previous command steps, enter the following command to download and install the latest version of MariaDB on your Debian 9.

 apt install mariadb-server

-4. After downloading and installing MariaDB, enter the following command to make the default settings of this service.
+4. After downloading and installing MariaDB, enter the following command to make this service’s default settings.

-After entering the above command, you will first be asked to enter a password for Root your database or not?
-By pressing the Enter key, the none option is selected by you and the system will ask you for a password twice to assign to the root user of the MariaDB database.
+After entering the above command, you will first be asked to enter a password for your database Root user or not?
+By pressing the Enter key, the none option is selected by you, and the system will ask you for a password twice to assign to the root user of the MariaDB database.

-Enter the password and complete all the steps by selecting Inter to select the initial settings of this database.
+Enter the password and complete all the steps.

 The MariaDB database service, like other services installed on Debian, uses Systemd, and you can manage it with the systemctl command.